 Data type: We process contact data and technical data to operate our website.
 This includes collecting data to deal with its functions such as handling submitted enquiries and job applications.
 This data also helps us to improve our website and how it operates for example so that we can monitor the number of content hits.

 Legal basis: The use of data for this purpose is in our legitimate interests in managing and improving our website and its content which is an important tool for the development and operation of our business.

 Purpose 2: Operating the Schofield Sweeney portals

-Data type: We offer a client HR Portal and also provide data rooms on some transactional matters.
-This includes use of Technical Data such as password and username and Contact Data to provide access to those facilities.
-It may also include the use of Client Data depending on the nature of the matter.
+Data type: We offer a client HR portal and also provide data rooms on some transactional matters.
+This includes the use of technical data such as password and username and contact data to provide access to those facilities.
+It may also include the use of client data depending on the nature of the matter.

 Legal basis: This data use is in our legitimate interest in being able to offer online facilities for advisory work and for handling information within the course of a transaction efficiently and to provide legal advice.

 Purpose 3: Providing legal advice and related activity

 Data type: The provision of legal advice is our core function.
 We use contact data, client Data, third-party data, sometimes technical data and very occasionally, child data for this purpose and related tasks such as invoicing and payment, handling enquiries and administering our complaints procedure.
 This purpose may also involve us disclosing personal data to for example, other professionals involved in the matter such as counsel, bankers, accountants, agents, experts, the courts and the advisors of counterparties.
 Occasionally, contact data and client data may also need to be disclosed to insurers.